Bridge-Depth Characterizes which Structural Parameterizations of Vertex Cover Admit a Polynomial Kernel: Introduction

 We consider it one of our main contributions to identify the graph parameter bridge-depth as the right way to capture the kernelization complexity of \textsc{Vertex Cover} parameterizations.

 \subparagraph*{Techniques.} To describe our techniques, we introduce some terminology.
 Let~$\alpha(G)$ denote the independence number of graph~$G$, i.e., the maximum size of a set of pairwise nonadjacent vertices.
 A \emph{blocking set} in a graph~$G$ is a vertex set~$Y \subseteq V(G)$ such that~$\alpha(G \setminus Y) < \alpha(G)$.
 Hence if~$Y$ is a blocking set, then every maximum independent set in~$G$ contains a vertex from~$Y$.
-Earlier kernelizations for \textsc{Vertex Cover} parameterized by distance to a graph class~$\mathcal{F}$, starting with the work of Jansen and Bodlaender~\cite{JansenB13}, all rely, either implicitly or explicitly, on having upper-bounds on the size of (inclusion-)minimal blocking sets for graphs in~$\mathcal{F}$~\cite{BougeretS18,FominS16,HolsK17,JansenB13,MajumdarRR18}.
+The connection between blocking sets and the kernelization of \textsc{Vertex Cover} has been already exploited in previous work.
+Namely, earlier kernelizations for \textsc{Vertex Cover} parameterized by distance to a graph class~$\mathcal{F}$, starting with the work of Jansen and Bodlaender~\cite{JansenB13}, all rely, either implicitly or explicitly, on having upper-bounds on the size of (inclusion-)minimal blocking sets for graphs in~$\mathcal{F}$~\cite{BougeretS18,FominS16,HolsK17,JansenB13,MajumdarRR18}.
 For example, it is known that minimal blocking sets in a bipartite graph have size at most two~\cite[Cor.~11]{HolsK17}, while minimal blocking sets in graphs of tree-depth~$c$ have size at most~$2^c$~\cite[Lemma 1]{BougeretS18}.
 Similarly, all the existing superpolynomial kernelization lower bounds for parameterizations by distance to~$\mathcal{F}$, rely on~$\mathcal{F}$ having minimal blocking sets of arbitrarily large size.
 Indeed, if~$\mathcal{F}$ is closed under disjoint union and has arbitrarily large blocking sets, it is easy to prove a superpolynomial lower bound (cf.~\cite[Thm.~1]{HolsKP19}).

 Since all positive cases for kernelization are when minimal blocking sets of graphs in~$\mathcal{F}$ have bounded size, while one easily obtains lower bounds when the size of minimal blocking sets of graphs in~$\mathcal{F}$ is unbounded, the question rises whether a bound on the size of minimal blocking sets is a necessary and sufficient condition for the existence of polynomial kernels.
 To our initial surprise, we show that for minor-closed families~$\mathcal{F}$, this is indeed the case: the purely structural property of having bounded-size minimal blocking sets can always be leveraged into preprocessing algorithms.